KevinCrossDCL/OryUI/README.md

 How widgets are called and displayed may change slightly.
 All effort would be taken to make sure future changes made will not break old code in your app.

+This repository includes an examples folder with a couple of AGK projects, including a kitchen sink demo which will eventually showcase most of the OryUI widgets.
+At the moment the kitchen sink only contains examples of a few widgets.
+More will be added over time.

 OryUI will work with your programs if you use #option_explicit.

 ## Installation